nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 :information_source: **Note:**

-Do note that app does not automatically switch to the new account.
+* The app does not automatically switch to the new account.
 Once the account is created, you can check it via [`listacc`](#listing-accounts-you-have-listacc) or switch to it via [`switchacc`](#switching-accounts-switchacc).
+* You cannot create a account with the same name of an existing account.

 </div>